e271828e/Flight.jl/docs/notes/design/framework_spec.md

   across the pause, the knob keeping the edit by the [§11.7][s11-7] peek rule.
-That edit merges with the `τ` edit — the sparse-accumulation case — and applies at the un-pause drain, for one deterministic frame before the joystick reclaims the slot.
+That edit merges with the `τ` edit — the sparse-accumulation case — and applies at the un-pause drain, for one deterministic frame before the joystick reclaims the root input.
 That one-frame application is the honest semantics of one-shot editing a streamed input.
 The uncontested `τ` edit works under all three shapes.
-- **Corrections the exercise forced.** The sparse-writer lost-write hazard is specific to one-cell-per-device layouts: per-slot cells cannot lose independent-slot writes; the CAS merge is per-device cells' antidote, not a general need.
+- **Corrections the exercise forced.** The sparse-writer lost-write hazard is specific to one-cell-per-device layouts: per-input cells cannot lose independent-input writes; the CAS merge is per-device cells' antidote, not a general need.
 And the batch stack's conflict order is temporal, not an attachment-order policy ([D-024][d-024]).
 - **Discoveries.** Two: the active-widget contract, and the